open-contracting/software-development-handbook/docs/javascript/index.rst

 Linting
 ~~~~~~~

 Use `knip <https://knip.dev>`__ to find unused files, dependencies and exports.
-Install it as a development dependency, and configure it in a ``knip.jsonc`` file.

-Keep it up-to-date with :ref:`dependabot`:
+Install it as a development dependency, configure it in a ``knip.jsonc`` file, and keep it up-to-date with :ref:`dependabot`:

 .. code-block:: yaml
    :caption: .github/dependabot.yml